GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 * European stocks, Wall Street jump before Greek deadline

-* Dollar gains versus yen as stocks bounce (New throughout, updates prices and market activity to close of European bond, stock markets)
+* Dollar gains versus yen as stocks bounce (Adds U.S. market open, byline, dateline; previous LONDON)

 By Marc Jones and Herbert Lash